Sivabalan10/PCB_Board_Detection/README.md

-# PCB_Board_Detection
+## PCB Board Detection

-PCB Board detection using YOLO V8 model to find the defects in PCB using custom dataset and using PCB sorter to remove the defected PCB.
+This repository implements a PCB board detection system using the YOLO V8 model.
+The model is trained on a custom dataset to identify defects in PCBs.
+Additionally, it includes functionality for using a PCB sorter to remove defective PCBs from the production line.